awhillas/awhillas.github.io/content/a-new-hope.md

 ---
 Title: A new Hope...?
-summary: A bit about the phylosophy of this website.
+summary: A bit about the philosophy of this website.
 date: 2023-04-28
-Modified: 2023-06-16
+Modified: 2023-07-21
 Category: Life
 ---